scottpetrovic/krita-org-hugo/content/en/posts/2015/krita-comes-to-discworld.md

 The best decision of which scene or characters to put on the cover can only be made if I know the story so whenever I have a chance to read a book I take it.
 Being a fan of reading myself, I know how important it is for the cover to reflect the story inside; especially with a series like the Terry Pratchett Discworld novels.
 I was already a huge Terry Pratchett fan, so that wasn't a problem.

 When choosing a scene to paint I usually try to analyse where the main focus of the story is.
 Very often I am tempted to paint a scene that would look amazing on the cover but I catch myself in time and remind myself that this particular scene, though amazing, wouldn't really sell the story.
 So I choose the one that will do it better and will also resonate with the title.
-For example with “Guards, Guards” the only reasonable choice was to paint the Guards running away from a dragon they were trying to track down.
+For example with "Guards, Guards" the only reasonable choice was to paint the Guards running away from a dragon they were trying to track down.
 Nothing else would really fit.

 [![Guards Guards z napisami Katarzyna Oleska](images/Guards-Guards-z-napisami-Katarzyna-Oleska.jpg)](https://krita.org/wp-content/uploads/2015/05/Guards-Guards-z-napisami-Katarzyna-Oleska.jpg)